aravind-sadharani/chandraveena/src/blog/r2-jaunpuri/index.md

 ## Release Links

-The full recording of short Alap and Pallavi is available at https://youtu.be/sldH_5uYvqc
+The full video recording of this performance is available at https://youtu.be/sldH_5uYvqc.

-Snippets from this performance are available at https://youtu.be/lOdCSgQ7e-8
+Snippets from this performance are available at https://youtu.be/lOdCSgQ7e-8.

 Purchase CD quality audio of the performance from

 <br>